-As part of obtaining reasonable assurance about whether the Authority's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws (including New Mexico State Auditor Ruling 2.2.2 NMAC), regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether the Authority's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly,

 Hector H. Balderas

 New Mexico State Auditor

 The Office of Management and Budget and

-Lea County Solid Waste Authority Chairman, Board of Commissioners and
+Lea County Solid Waste Authority Chairman, Board of Directors and

 Citizens of Lea County

 Lovington, New Mexico